tatac1/openssl-pkcs11-demo/README.md

     cargo run -- generate-key-pair --key "pkcs11:token=$TOKEN;object=$LABEL_3?pin-value=$USER_PIN" --type "$KEY_3_TYPE"
     ```

+    Possible values for `--type` are listed in the output of `cargo run -- generate-key-pair --help`

     Each invocation of `generate-key-pair` will print the public key parameters of the newly generated key - modulus and exponent for RSA, curve name and point for EC.

 1. Verify the key pairs.